i-MSCP/imscp/docs/vagrant/README.md

-## Vagrant Files
+# Vagrant Files

-This directory contains Vagrantfiles which can be used to setup and quickly test i-MSCP using [vagrant](http://www.vagrantup.com/).
+This directory contains Vagrantfile which can be used to setup and quickly test i-MSCP using [vagrant](http://www.vagrantup.com/).

 To get started, it is best to link the Vagrantfile to the base directory of your development environment.